DomNav/NovaGift/README.md

-# SoroSeal - Blockchain Gift Envelopes
+# NovaGift - Blockchain Gift Envelopes

-SoroSeal is a decentralized platform for sending cryptocurrency gifts through digital envelopes on the Stellar/Soroban network.
+NovaGift is a decentralized platform for sending cryptocurrency gifts through digital envelopes on the Stellar/Soroban network.
 Recipients see the USD value of their gift at the moment it was funded, regardless of market fluctuations.

 ## Architecture